srikanthmalla/vim-tgi-plugin/README.md

     :InlineEdit write sum function in python
     ```

-need to to tab after @file or @tag to select other files or functions
+need to to tab after @file or @tag or @buf to select other files or functions/classes or vim(terminal/standard) buffers respectively

 2. **Chat Interaction**:
     ```vim